QuEraComputing/Bloqade.jl/docs/src/waveform.md

 draw(waveform)
 ```

-In certain cases, users may have their own waveforms specified by a vector of clocks and a vector of signal strengths.
+In some cases, users may have their own waveforms specified by a vector of clocks and a vector of signal strengths.
 To build a waveform from the two vectors, we can directly use the functions `piecewise_linear` or `piecewise_constant`, corresponding to different interpolations.

 ```@example waveform
 clocks = collect(0:1e-1:2);
-values1 = rand(length(clocks));
+values1 = 2π*rand(length(clocks));
 wf1 = piecewise_linear(;clocks, values=values1);
-values2 = rand(length(clocks)-1)
+values2 = 2π*rand(length(clocks)-1)
 wf2 = piecewise_constant(;clocks, values=values2);

 fig, (ax1, ax2) = plt.subplots(figsize=(12, 4), ncols=2)